hackclub/hackclub/workshops/backjack/README.md

        Hit_Bust_check();                       			/* place it here */
    }
 ```
-Now that when is that condition is not meet, we should then agin ask the player if they would like to Hit/Bust/Stay, then get the line from the user and stor it inside the answer variable ` answ ` while again you call this same function ` Hit_Bust_Stay() ` which will verify the answer from the player:
+Now that when is that condition is not meet, we should then again ask the player if they would like to Hit/Bust/Stay, then get the line from the user and store it inside the answer variable ` answ ` while again you call this same function ` Hit_Bust_Stay() ` which will verify the answer from the player:

 ```C++
 if (Tl_Pl_card >= 21 || Tl_Dl_card >= 21 ) {